Your No-Equipment Guide: Simple At-Home Exercises For Weight Loss And Fitness

 The Bottom Line

 Many weight loss exercises for women can help you lose weight at home.
-Some great choices for burning calories include squats, push-ups, lunges, planks, cycling, swimming, bodyweight training, interval training, and other at-home exercises.
+Some great choices for burning calories include squats, push-ups, lunges, planks, bodyweight circuits, lateral movements, and low-impact cardio — all of which you can do in your living room with no equipment and no membership.

 Sustainable weight loss is built on small, repeatable habits rather than extreme, short-term intensity.
-The "Beginner At-Home Weight Loss" philosophy centers on moving often, eating mindfully using a balanced plate, and allowing for proper recovery.
+The at-home beginner philosophy centres on moving often, eating mindfully, using a balanced plate, and allowing for proper recovery.

 Glossary Of Key Terms